Tuesday, November 17, 2009

 But are we seriously happy?
-No, Danes aren't happy at all, we're simply patriots.
+No, we're simply patriots.
 That's what the survey reflects.
 We suffer from The Small Country Syndrome.
 We're tired of being taken for Swedes or Germans.
 We want to come out of our Southern Scandinavian closet; we simply want to be seen!

-So Oprah, next time you come to Denmark, please continue to celebrate us, because we do have a great little country with socialized medicine and trendy windmills.
+So Oprah, next time you come to Denmark, please continue to celebrate us, because we do have a great little country with socialized medicine.
 And Denmark is still the kind of fairy tale place where it makes national news when a gang member fires a bullet into a park bench.

 Read my award winning blog entry, Denmark for Dummies: A Superficial Introduction to the Happiest Country in the World.